UgoWadoux/ecom_backend/README.md

 ### What are the technologies used ?

-The frontend part is develop in Vue.js.
+The backend part is develop in Laravel Framework based on php.

 ### Plugins used :